 MLB Baseball: Saturday, April 10, 2021 at 2:15 pm (Busch Stadium)

 Adrian Houser (0-1) (3.60) vs. Carlos Martinez (0-1) (7.20)

 The Line: St. Louis Cardinals +100 / Milwaukee Brewers -110 --- Over/Under: 8.5 Click to Get Latest Betting Odds

-The Milwaukee Brewers and the St. Louis Cardinals meet in an NL Central division matchup in MLB action from Busch Stadium on Sunday afternoon.
+The Milwaukee Brewers and the St. Louis Cardinals meet Saturday in MLB action from Busch Stadium.

 This will be the second installment of a three-game set between these teams.
 On Thursday, the Cardinals powered out a 3-1 win to take the early edge in the series.
 Check back all season long for free MLB picks at Sports Chat Place.